 US universities do not typically do conditional offers.
-Once students are accepted, they are usually good to go and actual grades won’t affect your offer, unless you significantly drop (ie. you achieve several points lower than your predicted).
-In this case, US universities may rescind your offer, notify you about their concern, or urge you to take a gap year.
+Once students are accepted, they are usually good to go.
+Actual grades won’t affect you offer, unless you significantly drop (ie. you achieve several points lower than your predicted).
+In this case, they may rescind your offer, notify you about their concern, or urge you to take a gap year.
 Generally though, they will give you the benefit of the doubt, and it is uncommon to lose an offer.
-That said, you should do your best to achieve (or exceed) your predicted grades because universities expect the same level of achievement from you as when they accepted you.
+Still, you should try to achieve your predicted grades because universities expect the same level of achievement from you as when they accepted you.

 Predicted Grades for IB

 The IB will also ask your teachers for your predicted grades a few months before you sit for your examinations.
-This is fairly important as it is used as a means to pick up possible instances of cheating – if your predicted grades are wildly different (eg, predicted a 3 but score a 7 in the exams), then they give added scrutiny to your exams.
-It may also be used if you wish to apply for adverse circumstances (the criteria for which can be found under Article 18 of the IBDP General regulations).
+This is fairly important as it is used to pick up possible instances of cheating—if your predicted grades are wildly different (e.g. predicted a 3 but score a 7 in the exams), then they give added scrutiny to your exams.
+It may also be used if you wish to apply for adverse circumstances.
+Its criteria is under Article 18 of the IBDP General Regulations.

 Editor’s Note, added 23/7/20: These were the grades that partially informed May 2020 results, alongside IA grades and school history.
-However, in usual circumstances, these grades have no consequences so are nothing to worry about – and you probably won’t even know when they’re being sent off.
+However, in usual circumstances, these grades have no consequences so are nothing to worry about.